streamdata-gallery-organizations/danske-bank/_listings/danske-bank/apis.md

 ---
 name: Danske Bank
 x-slug: danske-bank
-description: "Danske Bank is a Danish bank whose name also literally translates into Danish Bank.
-It was founded 5 October 1871 as Den Danske Landmandsbank, Hypothek- og Vexelbank i Kj\xF8benhavn (The Danish Farmers Bank, Mortgage and Exchange Bank of Copenhagen).
+description: Danske Bank is a Danish bank whose name also literally translates into Danish Bank.
+It was founded 5 October 1871 as Den Danske Landmandsbank, Hypothek- og Vexelbank i Kjbenhavn (The Danish Farmers Bank, Mortgage and Exchange Bank of Copenhagen).
 Headquartered in Copenhagen, it is the largest bank in Denmark and a major retail bank in the northern European region with over 5 million retail customers.
-  Danske Bank was number 454 on the Fortune Global 500 list for 2011."
+  Danske Bank was number 454 on the Fortune Global 500 list for 2011.
 image: http://kinlane-productions.s3.amazonaws.com/screen-capture-api/28107-danske-bank.jpg
 x-kinRank: "7"
 x-alexaRank: "55813"
 tags: Danske Bank
-created: "2018-05-21"
+created: "2018-05-25"
-modified: "2018-05-21"
+modified: "2018-05-25"
 url: https://raw.githubusercontent.com/streamdata-gallery-organizations/danske-bank/master/_listings/danske-bank/apis.md
 specificationVersion: "0.14"
 apis: